RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

 - Not able to have the website working on Illinois WiFi due to security constraints on the WiFi.
 My hotspot isn’t strong enough to connect either.
   - Will need to figure this out by the final demo.
 - Surya is overall happy with the progress, especially compared to the state of the project a week ago.

+# Final Demo: April 24, 2024

+Objective: Demo the final product to Professor Schuh and Surya.

+- We set up the demo so that Nicole would first go over problems that we aim to solve, our solution, and our high-level requirements.
+- Then Nicole and Soham demoed the full functionality of the power supply, step down, and control unit PCBs.
+Unfortunately, we couldn't get the control unit subsystem to work; however, we were able to get the other 2 subsystems to completely work.
+- I then closed off the presentation going over the database and the website.
+Since IllinoisNet Wi-Fi blocks connections to Google Cloud, I had to take a video of the website working for the demo.
+- Professor Schuh had a few questions regarding the current signal that we were reading and why the graph wasn't perfectly sinusoidal.
+We explained that it was probably the battery powered part of the circuit that is introducing some harmonics or capacitance that is impacting the current graph.
+- Overall, we presented pretty well and Surya said that we did well.
+An image of our finalized physical product is in the repo labeled "ECE 445 Final Project.png".

+# Final Presentation: April 30, 2024

+Objective: Present the problem that we were trying to solve, our solution, what worked, what didn't work, and potential future work of our project to Professor Schuh and Surya.

+- We working on the presentation on April 29th.
+We added slides that were specific to the parts of the project that we each worked on.
+We made sure to add plenty of images, diagrams, schematics, and reduce the number of words wherever we could.
+- We practiced the presentation at 11:30am on April 30th to make sure we knew how to transition to each of our parts and stay within the time limit.
+- Nicole introduced us, discussed the problem we're solving, our solution, the block diagram, and our high-level requirements.
+- Soham then talked about the step down and control unit, and Nicole talked about the power supply unit.
+- I then talked about the database subsystem, which was the Google Cloud database and website.
+I explained how the data is transferred, how the website satisfied R&V tables, and showed a video of the website working.
+That video is linked in the repo titled "Short Demo.mp4".
+- All 3 of us closed it off by explaining what we could've done better, lessons we learned, and future work on the project that could be done.

+# Final Paper: May 1, 2024

+Objective: Write a paper that covers everything that we did this semester and everything we discussed from the final presentation.

+- We each explained what we worked on, how we debugged the project, what worked, and what didn't work.
+- We then formatted the paper to the guidelines and specifications.